 Pompeo: Taliban ‘overreached’ in attack that killed American

-WASHINGTON (AP) — Secretary of State Mike Pompeo said Sunday that Taliban “overreached” with a car bomb attack in Kabul that killed an American soldier, leading President Donald Trump to call off closely-held Afghanistan peace talks planned for Camp David.
+WASHINGTON (AP) — Secretary of State Mike Pompeo said Sunday that Taliban “overreached” with their car bomb attack in a diplomatic area near the U.S. Embassy in Kabul, killing an American soldier — and that led President Donald Trump to pull back from planned Afghanistan peace talks at Camp David.

-Pompeo said the Trump administration has recalled envoy Zalmay Khalilzad, who has been negotiating with Taliban leaders for months in Qatar, and it will be up to the insurgent group whether talks will resume.
+Pompeo said it was now up to the Taliban to “change their behavior.”
+America’s top diplomat isn’t saying whether or when peace talks would resume.

-Critics denounced Trump’s plan to hold the Camp David meeting just days before the 18th anniversary of the Sept.
-11 attacks, and they said Trump was giving legitimacy to extremists who are responsible for the deaths of more than 2,400 U.S. service members in America’s longest war.

-“They tried to use terror to improve their negotiating position,” said Pompeo, who appeared on five Sunday TV talk shows.
-“The Taliban overreached.”

-Pompeo said the agreement in principle that had been negotiated with the Taliban included their commitment to break with al-Qaida.
-The Taliban harbored al-Qaida before that group conducted the 9/11 attacks against the United States.
+He said he hopes the insurgents “will recommit to the things that we’ve been talking to them about for months.”

+Trump tweeted on Saturday night that he had canceled a secret meeting, planned for Sunday at the presidential retreat in Maryland, with Taliban and Afghan leaders, and called off talks with the insurgent group.
+He cited the Thursday attack.

+Pompeo, who was booked on five Sunday news shows, said the United States and the Taliban were close to a deal.

 “And then the Taliban failed to live up to a series of commitments that they had made, and when that happened President Trump said, ‘I’m not going to take that deal.
-I’m not going to work with someone that can’t deliver on their commitments,'” Pompeo said.
+I’m not going to work with someone that can’t deliver on their commitments.'”

-The Afghan government says it doesn’t believe talks between the United States and Taliban will continue “at this stage.”
-Taliban said Americans would be the ones who suffer from Trump’s cancellation of the talks.
+He said Trump “broke it off,” because he did not want to “reward that behavior,” referring to Thursday’s attack.
+The secretary of state said Trump “broke it off” because he did not want to “reward that behavior,” referring to Thursday’s attack.

+Pompeo acknowledged that the attack was not the first during the period in which peace talks have been held.
+He also said the U.S. has been attacking the Taliban throughout this period.

+Pompeo said more than 1,000 Taliban have been killed in battle over the past 10 days alone.

-The Taliban said canceling the talks damages “the credibility” of the U.S., but that they think the U.S. will return to the negotiations.
+The Taliban on Sunday said that Trump’s abrupt decision to cancel the meet with the group’sleaders on a “finalized” deal to end America’s longest war would “damage the credibility” of the U.S., but they believe the U.S. will return to negotiations.

-“Both sides were preparing for the announcement and signing of the agreement,” the insurgent group said in a statement, saying they had been invited to the United States in late August but wanted to wait until the deal was ready to be signed.
+“Both sides were preparing for the announcement and signing of the agreement,” the insurgent group said in a statement, saying they had been invited in late August but wanted to wait until the deal’s signing.
 Now, “we will continue the ongoing jihad (against foreign occupation) and we firmly believe in the ultimate victory.”

-Pompeo said he hopes that’s not the case and that the Taliban will recommit to the issues being negotiated.

-“Cooler heads, I hope, will prevail,” he said.
-“It’s up to the Taliban.”

 Trump’s move puzzled observers, who pointed out that both the Taliban and U.S. and Afghan forces have increased fighting in recent months to strengthen their position in the talks.
 Civilians have suffered more than anyone in what was the world’s deadliest war in 2018.

+Trump’s announcement Saturday evening was surprising because it would mean that the president was ready to host members of the Taliban just days before the anniversary of the Sept.
+11, 2001, attacks.
+More than 2,400 U.S. troops have been killed since the U.S. invaded Afghanistan to go after the Taliban, which were harboring al-Qaida leaders responsible for 9/11.

-Canceling the talks also goes against Trump’s pledge to withdraw the remaining 13,000 to 14,000 U.S. troops from Afghanistan and end U.S. involvement in a conflict.
+Canceling the talks also goes against Trump’s pledge to withdraw the remaining 13,000 to 14,000 U.S. troops from Afghanistan and end U.S. involvement in a conflict that is closing in on 18 years.

 “Unbeknownst to almost everyone, the major Taliban leaders and, separately, the President of Afghanistan, were going to secretly meet with me at Camp David on Sunday,” Trump tweeted.